 We're looking for people who have excellent listening skills and enjoy a good phone call.
 You'll need to be able to show your companion respect, patience, empathy and understanding.
 It's essential that you:

-Can commit to making a 30-minute call at an agreed time each week over a 20-week period
+Can commit to making a 30-minute call at an agreed time each week over an approx. 15-week period

-Attend two online training sessions (covering safeguarding, confidentiality and social prescribing).
+Attend two online training sessions (covering safeguarding, confidentiality and how to signpost).